google/starlark-go/doc/spec.md

 Values of some data types, such as `NoneType`, `bool`, `int`, `float`, and `string`, are _immutable_; they can never change.
-Immutable values have no notion of _identity_: it is impossible for a Skylark program to tell whether two integers, for instance, are represented by the same object; it can tell only whether they are equal.
+Immutable values have no notion of _identity_: it is impossible for a Starlark program to tell whether two integers, for instance, are represented by the same object; it can tell only whether they are equal.